 I would highly recommend to interact with other shop owners and possibly even volunteer to gain that essential knowledge and then move forward to setting up a physical store.
 As the risk is much higher for starting a brick and mortar shop.
 So you better be prepared.

 Thank you for using reading this guide and hopefully it was useful to you.
-If you have any questions, please comment below.

 Co-founder of Zero Waste Club really wants to accelerate the transition to sustainable mindful consumption and production of goods.
 So likes to spread the good vibes whenever he has the time.